sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/1-Introduction-to-ER-diagrams.md

 - aka ER models or ER diagrams

 ## Purpose of ER diagrams
 The purpose of ER diagram is to represent a high level picture of the database in its *entirety*.
-It is a exhaustive document.
+It is an exhaustive document.

 By database here, we mean tables, keys and integrity constraints of the database.